TheMastro-11/Tezos-Contracts/README.md

 **Cons**:
 * Fewer developers in general and therefore less chance of finding specific support.
-* I had difficulty installing the compiler and I ended up using a GitPod workspace.
+* Not an easy installation for the compiler (it's recommended to use a GitPod workspace).

 ### Ligo
 **Pro**:
 * Ligo has a syntax that is inspired by OCaml so is familiar to those who already know.

 **Cons**:
-* I had difficulty using some constructs like *Option*.
+* It's difficult to use some constructs like *Option*.
 * Little documentation and few developers.
-* I did not like the fact that there are several versions: JsLIGO, CameLIGO, PascaLIGO and ReasonLIGO.
-I find it confusing.
+* It could be confusing the fact that there are several versions: JsLIGO, CameLIGO, PascaLIGO and ReasonLIGO.
-* I found the system through which the *main* calls *entrypoints* cumbersome: in Ligo a return value is always required for the entrypoints so that the operations carried out inside can be transmitted to the main.
+* The system through which the *main* calls *entrypoints* could be cumbersome: in Ligo a return value is always required for the entrypoints so that the operations carried out inside can be transmitted to the main.
-* I didn’t appreciate the fact that I couldn’t create functions outside of the *entries* and couldn’t have global variables.
+* You can't create functions outside of the *entries* and have global variables.